bit-oh-my-god/ns3-dtn-bit/readme.md

 # Preface
-This Project is a simulation for dtn on ns-3 environment, easy to use for research purples, supporting customed routing definition and scenario definition.
+This Project is a newbie-readable simulation for dtn on ns-3 environment, easy to use for research purples, supporting customed routing definition and scenario definition.
 This project is highly inspirited by [Lakkakorpi](https://www.netlab.tkk.fi/tutkimus/dtn/ns/) Read this [paper](https://smartech.gatech.edu/bitstream/handle/1853/6492/GIT-CC-04-07.pdf?sequence=1&isAllowed=y) if you want know about TEG(time-expanded graph)

 # structure of this project

-* editor tool : editor Vim do I use, if you are using YCM for code complete, remember add pull path include path to ~/.ycm_extra_config.py
+* editor tool : editor Vim do I use, if you are using YCM for code complete, remember add pull path of include to ~/.ycm_extra_config.py
 * bonnmotion
-it is a software depending on java used to generate location files we just need the **.ns_movements** file
+it is a software depending on java used to generate node trace files we just need the **.ns_movements** file

 * bonnmotion + ns2 + nam + nsg2.1